-Google has made it clear what it expects from website owners, and without following the strict and effective guidelines, you risk having your site penalized, or even deindexed.
+Note: Google has made it clear what it expects from website owners, and without following the strict and effective guidelines, you risk having your site penalized, or even deindexed.

-Black Hat SEO is a set of sneaky or aggressive SEO strategies which focus on only appealing to the search engines and not to human visitors.
-Black Hat SEO is most often used to make a quick buck off of a website instead of building longterm relationships with customers.
+Black Hat SEO is a set of sneaky or aggressive SEO strategies that focus on only appealing to the search engines and not to human visitors.
+Black Hat SEO is most often used to make a quick buck off of a website instead of building long-term relationships with customers.
 It is this focus on a quick ROA, which causes some to use Black Hat SEO assuming that the risk of being banned or penalized by the search engines is worth the potential rewards.
-It basically tricks not only the search engines, but your visitors into believing they are getting something more valuable than what you have to offer.
+It basically tricks not only the search engines but your visitors into believing they are getting something more valuable than what you have to offer.